adobe/aepsdk-edge-ios/Documentation/event-reference.md

 #### Event data payload definition<!-- omit in toc -->

-This event has no standard keys.
+This event does not have standard keys.

 -----